oroinc/documentation/user_guide/export_import.rst

 - Go to the grid and
   - Click :guilabel:`Export` button

 - *"Export started.
-Please wait"* message will appear at the top of the screen.
+Please wait."* message will appear at the top of the screen.

 - As soon as the export finishes the message will change to: *"Export performed successfully, [number] downloads exported.
-Download result file"*.
+Download result file."*

 - Click the *"Download result file*" at the end of the message, and the download will be performed subject to your browser settings.